RenshengJi/RenshengJi.github.io/_pages/about.md

 <!-- <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> -->

-Continual Test-Time Adaptation (CTTA) aims to adapt models to sequentially changing domains during testing, relying on pseudo-labels for self-adaptation.
-However, incorrect pseudo-labels can accumulate, leading to performance degradation.
-To address this, we propose a Conformal Uncertainty Indicator (CUI) for CTTA, leveraging Conformal Prediction (CP) to generate prediction sets that include the true label with a specified coverage probability.
+we propose a Conformal Uncertainty Indicator (CUI) for CTTA, leveraging Conformal Prediction (CP) to generate prediction sets that include the true label with a specified coverage probability.
 Since domain shifts can lower the coverage than expected, making CP unreliable, we dynamically compensate for the coverage by measuring both domain and data differences.
 Reliable pseudo-labels from CP are then selectively utilized to enhance adaptation.
-Experiments confirm that CUI effectively estimates uncertainty and improves adaptation performance across various existing CTTA methods.

 </div>
 </div>